Let's Build Resiliency from the Roots Up

 Kate Gilday

-Cherished herbalist elder, teacher, plant steward, practitioner and creator of the incredibly high quality and extensive product line, Herbal Essences, Kate Gilday is an inspiration and expert in her field.
-Kate weaves her experiences as a clinical herbalist with her past Ayurvedic training at Kripalu into crafting the formulas Woodland Essence is known for.
-They offer Herbal Extracts, Cremes, Salves handcrafted with love in small batches along with a line of Forest Flower Essences of the Northeast that hold the vibration of the Forest, along with the individual nature of each tree, shrub, and forest flower shared.
+At Woodland Essence, they offer Herbal Extracts, Cremes, Salves handcrafted with love in small batches along with a line of Forest Flower Essences of the Northeast that hold the vibration of the Forest, along with the individual nature of each tree, shrub, and forest flower shared.
 We are honored to have her back at the Plant Cunning Conference to teach an interactive class on how to make Flower Essences with intention.
+Her products will be available in the vending area as well.

 Screenshot 2026-02-09 190111